YAML Pipeline Deployment¶

 YAML Structure¶

-Your YAML file must include both inputs
+Your YAML file must include both inputs and outputs sections:

 components: